LeMinux/PresentingSecureProgramming/Files/Linux/LinuxFiles.md

 //talk about fds returnign the smallest number it is not incremental
 //mention redirecting any file descriptor
 //talk about handling links
+//talk about reading a directory as finding the max name length is not consistent

 Okay so now we understand what a Linux file is and permissions, so what does this mean for the programmer?
 All of this talk to mention